-Services that are about connections between people still rely on face-to-face contact and can't be digitised.
-However, digital technologies are used to support these services: new tools help people to manage their own need and connect to a broad network of support such as peer mentors, health coaches, friends and family, volunteers and group-based activities.
-Meanwhile, many services have been revolutionised by predictive algorithms, which allow the council to intervene in a more timely and effective way.
+Services that are about connections between people still have face-to-face contact and can't be digitised.
+However, digital technologies support these services, new tools help people to manage their own need and connect to a broad network of support such as peer mentors, health coaches, friends and family, volunteers and group-based activities.
+Many services have been revolutionised by predictive algorithms, which allow the council to intervene in a more timely and effective way.